-2. Introductory course - Learn how to use the Voozanoo 3 application to create a basic information system.
+1. Introductory course - Learn how to use the Voozanoo 4 editor EpiCraft and application's back office to create an information system.
 With this training you will have the knowledge necessary to create multi-table and multi-user relational databases accessible from any web browser.
-See more about the course and training dates.

 We can outline it as follows:

 • Frequent delivery of subdivisions allows the client to preview his system before final delivery

 • Functional and temporal deviations from the initial specifications can be caught early and their consequences minimised

 • The global project length is reduced due to greater and earlier reactivity by the client’s project team

 • A more “reasonable” perimeter of differences in the acceptance phase

 • Better follow up and monitoring of development time to compare with the original planning